Mercandj/presentation/mwm-3-kotlin-1/presentation/PITCHME.md

 Note:

-- We count the method of the last Kotlin version
+- We count the method of the last Kotlin version 1.2.51
 - Proportion in an empty app that have the support lib
+- Demo app available in Mercandj/presentation

 ---